Key Differences in Shipping RVs, Motorcycles, and Boats

 1. Size and Weight Considerations

 RVs and boats are often significantly larger and heavier than standard vehicles, presenting unique logistical challenges.
-These oversized vehicles require specialized equipment such as flatbed trailers or heavy-duty transport rigs to handle their weight and dimensions.
+These oversized vehicles require specialized equipment such as flatbed trailers or heavy-duty transport rigs to handle their weight and dimensions; factors every owner should understand when planning how to ship an RV or trailer.

 Additionally, precise planning is needed to navigate routes that accommodate their size, including avoiding narrow roads, low bridges, and weight-restricted areas.